 Allegany, Erie, Genesee, Ontario, Putnam, Seneca, and Wyoming halls are suite-style buildings in the North Village, predominantly housing upper-level residents (sophomores, juniors, and seniors).
 These halls include kitchens in each quadrangle and additional quiet study space on each floor.
 The average capacity for suite-style buildings is 200 students, but Putnam and Seneca, homes of EcoHouse and Writers House, provide a more intimate environment for about 85 students who apply to live in each house.
 Writers House includes a classroom where academic courses may be taught.
 Genesee Hall offers gender-neutral housing.
 Wyoming accommodates international students who need housing over Thanksgiving, Winter, and Spring breaks.

 Livingston, Steuben, and Jones are corridor-style buildings in the Central Village.
-Jones hall houses first-year residents exclusively while the other halls welcome both first-year and upper-level students in double occupancy rooms.
+For 2014 - 2015, Jones Hall will accommodate students of all class years in superior single rooms.
+Priority for these single rooms will be given to current SUNY Geneseo students.
 Monroe Hall, which will re-open after renovations in January 2013, will have a few suites and junior suites in addition to traditional corridor-style double rooms.
 Monroe includes a classroom where academic courses may be taught.
 Monroe will also offer single rooms for any student whose medical need for a single room has been documented through the Office of Disability Services.
 Steuben accommodates international students who need housing over Thanksgiving, Winter, and Spring breaks.

 Nassau, Niagara, Onondaga, Suffolk, and Wayne halls are located in the South Village.
 Nassau and Suffolk halls are suite-style and accommodate first-year students, transfer students, and upper-level residents.
 Niagara, Wayne and Onondaga are corridor-style buildings.
 Onondaga and Wayne house first-year students exclusively.
 Wayne Hall is also the home to Dante House, a residential college house for first-year students, including first-year Edgar Fellows, international students, and students who prefer a smaller community of committed scholars.
 While most South Village halls accommodate 200 residents each, Onondaga houses 350 first-year students and Dante House has only 100 residents.
 Dante House also accommodates international students who need housing over Thanksgiving, Winter, and Spring breaks.